-The 2012-2017 Transportation Improvement Program (TIP) first adopted in March 2011 identifies transit, multimodal, and roadway projects to be funded with FY 2012 through FY 2015 federal funds.
+The 2016-2021 Transportation Improvement Program (TIP) first adopted in March 2015 identifies transit, multimodal, and roadway projects to be funded with FY 2016 through FY 2019 federal funds.
 The regionally significant projects are described in Chapter 3.
-Additional projects that may be funded in the upcoming 2016-2021 TIP (scheduled for adoption in March 2015) are already identified in the first stage (through 2025) of the 2040 RTP and reflected in emission modeling conducted for this conformity determination.
-If projects are funded in the new TIP that are not identified in this first stage, a new conformity determination will be required.
-The current and future TIPs together will implement the Fiscally Constrained 2040 RTP.
+The TIP will implement projects and strategies identified in the 2040 Fiscally Constrained RTP.